 Off the Record (Bristol) – support for LGBTQ young people around Bristol http://www.otrbristol.org.uk/what-we-do/freedom/

 Off the Record (Bath) – support for LGBTQ young people around Bath http://www.offtherecord-banes.co.uk/lgbt-space

 2BU Somerset (Taunton) – support for young people around Somerset https://www.2bu-somerset.co.uk

 Mermaids – family and individual support for gender diverse and transgender children and young people… website

 Gendered Intelligence – delivering arts programmes and creative workshops to trans young people across the UK … website

 FFLAG – national charity supporting parents and their Lesbian, Gay, Bisexual and Trans sons and daughters… website

 Mind Trans Plus Helpline – a confidential emotional, mental health support helpline and signposting service for people who identify as Trans, A Gender, Gender Fluid, Non-binary.
 Telephone 0300 330 5468.
 Check website for opening times… website

-If you are trying to find an LGBTQ youth group in your area then please visit the Proud Trust website
+If you would like to find an LGBTQ youth group in your area then visit The Proud Trust website